whypeout/brain/docs/blog/posts/Az 104 - Configure and Manage virtual networks for azure administrators.md

 The goal of this module is to teach you how to control network traffic with network security groups.

-## Learning objectives

-In this module, you learn how to:

-- Determine when to use network security groups.
-- Create network security groups.
-- Implement and evaluate network security group rules.
-- Describe the function of application security groups.

-## Skills measured

-The content in the module helps you prepare for [Exam AZ-104: Microsoft Azure Administrator](https://learn.microsoft.com/en-us/certifications/exams/az-104).

-## Prerequisites

-- Familiarity with Azure virtual networks and resources such as virtual machines.
-- Working knowledge of the Azure portal so you can configure the network security groups.
-- Basic understanding of traffic routing and traffic control strategies.

 # Implement network security groups